![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 had protuberant eyes, overgrown ears, potato like nose, and stomach

 hanging over the belt.
-Life is a farce, he used to said.
+Life is a farce, he used to say.
 During World

 War II Ionesco lived with his wife in Marseilles.
 Their daughter,